 Given that students are taught in Romanian, public schools might not be the best option for expats unless their children are young and the family intends to stay in the country for the long term.

-Private schools in Romania
+Private and international schools in Romania

-The number of private schools in Romania has increased since the1990s.
+The number of private schools in Romania has increased since the 1990s.
 Private education is available from kindergarten to high school and does not usually follow the national curriculum.
 Romanian private schools can be expensive.

 Tutors in Romania

+Private tutoring in Romania has become a significant part of the education system, and many families use it to supplement their children’s education both in public and private schools.
 Private home or online tutors are available in Romania to assist children with particular subjects and additional school support.
 Expats moving to rural areas will most likely struggle to find an in-person tutor and should opt for online tutoring instead.

 Those living in Romanian cities may find it helpful to hire a tutor to help their child adapt to their new school curriculum, if different from their schooling at home, as well as the language of instruction.
 Romanian can be a challenging language to learn, and it may be helpful to have extra Romanian lessons with a tutor.